LaurentRDC/pandoc-plot/README.md

 \end{minted}
 ```

-Caption formatting is either plain text or Markdown.
-LaTeX-style math is also support in captions (using dollar signs $...$).
+Caption formatting should match the document formatting.

 ### Link to source code